National Museum of Serbia: 2003–2018 reconstruction

-In 2003, the permanent exhibition was dismantled and the building was closed for the impending reconstruction, but the process dragged on for years, including the gaps when nothing was done at all, and by January 2018 the museum was still not open.
+In 2003, the permanent exhibition was dismantled and the building was closed for reconstruction, but the process dragged on for years, including gaps when nothing was done at all, and by January 2018 the museum was still not open.

-On 25 January 2012, after ten years of the National Museum in Belgrade being closed to the public, Vladimir Bogdanović of the leading Serbian newspaper/website Press wrote an article called A decade of cultural genocide against the Serbs, commenting on the need and importance of a working national museum.
+On 25 January 2012, after ten years of the National Museum being closed to the public, Vladimir Bogdanović of the leading Serbian media outlet Press wrote an article called A decade of cultural genocide against the Serbs, commenting on the need and importance of a working national museum.
 He also criticized the preservation of the art in the museum.
-The façade was finished in 2015 and had to be reconstructed to its original look as the building is under the state protection.
+The façade was finished in 2015 and had to be reconstructed to its original look as the building is under state protection.
 In mid-2016 the works on the interiors began.
-The entrance into the museum from the Vasina Street will remain the main entry point, while the exit doors that lead to the Square of the Republic, with its architectural staircase, will be adapted to be the exit point.
+The entrance into the museum from the Vasina Street remained the main entry point, while the exit doors that lead to the Square of the Republic, with its architectural staircase, were adapted as the exit point.

-The new permanent exhibit will represent the cultural development in this part of Europe from prehistory to the 20th century, with an emphasis on the Serbian cultural heritage.
-The 18th and 19th centuries art will be exhibited on the first floor, so as the 20th-century Yugoslav art.
-In the atrium of the building, there are vaults, left from the period when the venue served as a bank, which will be adapted into the exhibition depots.
-The look of the vault will be preserved and will serve for the presentation of the museum numismatic collection, from the beginning of the coin minting to the 20th century.
-In addition, a collection of the medallion art will be exhibited here, too.
+The new permanent exhibit represented the cultural development in this part of Europe from prehistory to the 20th century, with an emphasis on the Serbian cultural heritage.
+The 18th and 19th centuries art was exhibited on the first floor, along with the 20th-century Yugoslav art.
+In the atrium of the building, there are vaults, left from the period when the venue served as a bank, which were adapted into the exhibition depots.
+The look of the vault was preserved and utilized for the presentation of the museum numismatic collection, from the beginning of the coin minting to the 20th century.
+In addition, a collection of the medallion art was also exhibited there.